ontodev/robot/docs/report_queries/multiple_logical_definitions.md

-# Multiple Equivalent Classes
+# Multiple Logical Definitions

-**Problem:** A class has more than one asserted equivalent classes, anonymous or named.
-This is probably a mistake, as equivalent statements can be intersections.
+**Problem:** A class has more than one logical definitions.
+This should be avoided, as logical definitions can interact adversely.

 **Solution:** Combine the equivalent class statements.